Wonder What's Next: Touring and promotion

 "The Red" served as the album's lead single.
 It had an accompanying music video depicting an anger management seminar and gained heavy rotation on MTV2.
 "Send the Pain Below" provided an even more successful follow-up single by reaching No. 1 on two charts.
 It, too, had an accompanying video revolving around a snowboarder.
 A final single was released in September 2003 with "Closure."
 The moody track landed spots in the top 20 of both aforementioned charts and had a video featuring concert footage from live version of the song.

 Leading up to the album's release, Chevelle toured the United States with Local H and Burning Brides from March through May 2002.
 They then joined Ozzfest from July through September.
 For the remainder of the year, Chevelle continued touring the US with Stone Sour and Sinch.
 Chevelle also performed "The Red" on The Late Late Show with Craig Kilborn on November 8.

 The band toured Europe with Audioslave in early 2003 before returning to the US.
 In the spring, they played on Music as a Weapon II with fellow Chicago-based headliners Disturbed.
 Chevelle later appeared on the tour compilation album Music as a Weapon II, featuring the songs "The Red" and "Forfeit."
 The band appeared on the Late Show with David Letterman to perform "Send the Pain Below" on May 20.

 From June through August, Chevelle performed on the main stage of Ozzfest, where they recorded and later released the live album Live from the Road and the live DVD Live from the Norva.
 Starting in November, the band performed radio gigs until the end of the year, when they took a several-month break from touring to begin writing their next album.

+Musical style

+Musically, Wonder What's Next has been described as an alternative metal and nu metal album, though one that attempts to differentiate itself from similar bands with "heart-on-sleeve lyrics and occasional acoustic ditties."
+John Wenz of The Daily Nebraskan added that it tries to emulate the "cerebral prog-metal" of Maynard James Keenan's bands, Tool and A Perfect Circle, unlike most of the "Alice in Chains clones out there."